-As Director of the MPC Development Core, I oversee every aspect of proposal development, work with our Administrative Core to coordinate our proposal submissions, run our research and professional development services, and work closely with our research staff and faculty members to develop fruitful interdisciplinary collaborations in population research.
-The MPC Developement Core also oversees our two pre and postdoctoral training programs: in Population Studies and in Population Health Science.
+I work with our Administrative Core to coordinate proposal submissions and work closely with our research staff and faculty members to develop fruitful interdisciplinary collaborations in population research.

 My educational background in biological research, writing, and science studies helped me develop a nuanced understanding of what is required to build a successful research program.
 My experience teaching undergraduate, graduate, and faculty writers from across the disciplines gave me the necessary skills to work effectively with scientists through every stage of the grant proposal and research paper writing and revision processes.
 Upon completing my post-doctoral research in the Ecology, Evolution, and Behavior program, I worked for a year doing freelance science writing, consulting on grant proposals, and developing a senior thesis course for the History of Medicine Program at the University of Minnesota.
 This professional experience led me to seek a position in research development, and in the fall of 2012 I joined the staff at the Minnesota Population Center.